GsDevKit/GsDevKit_home/docs/installation/installDevKitServer.md

 Before running installing the server, please check on the [GemStone/S 64 Bit product page for the latest versions][2] and visit [the Community and Web Edition Licensing page for information on the license included with the download and other options][3].
 It is a good idea to acquire a free, Limited Community License by sending email to sales@gemtalksystems.com.
 We also recommended using the latest version of the GemStone/S 64 Bit product.

 ##Install Server

-For an example script to execute, see [Example Script to Install GsDevKit Server](#example-script-to-install-server-only)

 1. **Determine your installation directory and clone GsDevKit_home to that location**